opendistro-for-elasticsearch/sql/docs/user/dql/expressions.rst

 1. Only literals of data types listed as above are supported for now.
 Other type of literals, such as NULL, will be added in future.
 2. Expression of literals, such as arithmetic expressions, will be supported later.
 3. Standard ANSI ``VALUES`` clause is not supported, although the ``SELECT`` literal example above is implemented by a Values operator internally.
-4. Date and Time literals only support ``date format`` listed above.
+4. Date and Time literals only support DATE_FORMAT listed above.

 Arithmetic Expressions
 ======================